FormidableLabs/radium/docs/api/README.md

   // Adds a chunk of css to the root style sheet
   addCSS: (css: string) => {remove: () => void},

+  // Helper function when adding CSS
+  appendImportantToEachValue: (style: Object) => Object;

   // May not be readable if code has been minified
   componentName: string,

   // The Radium configuration
   config: Config,

+  // Converts an object of CSS rules to a string, for use with addCSS
+  cssRuleSetToString: (
+    selector: string,
+    rules: Object,
+    userAgent: ?string,
+  ) => string,

   // Retrieve the value of a field on the component
   getComponentField: (key: string) => any,